peter-fullstack/Clean-Architecture-CQRS-EF-Core/README.md

 ### Integration Tests

-For the Web.Test project full end to end integration testing is done from the web endpoints through to the Sql Server database.
-To support this a docker container is used with an instance of Sql Server that the test can interact with.
+The Web.Test project is full end to end integration test that runs the Web endpoints and uses a Sql Container as the database.
+These tests exercise all the layers of the application from the Web Api, Command and Query Handlers, the respository and the Sql database instance and back.

+Building up different types of automated testing helps to reduce the risk of breaking changes and errors getting beyond the developer environment and reduces discovery and resolution or issues.